 Stage 4 is currently the active disposal area.
-The currently permitted Ash Landfill occupies an area of approximately 60 acres, and is operated/maintained in accordance with Permit No. 300818.
+The currently permitted Ash Landfill occupies an area of approximately 60 acres and is operated/maintained in accordance with Permit No. 300818.

-In June 2016, the New Castle Generating Station successfully completed a natural gas addition project and began operating with this new fuel source (the ability to run on coal has still been maintained).
-As a result, disposal of CCR materials in the Stage 4 area has been significantly reduced since approximately May 2016.
+In June 2016, the New Castle Generating Station successfully completed a natural gas addition project and began operating with this new fuel source.
+As a result, disposal of CCR and non-CCR materials (class 2 and 3 wastes only) in the Stage 4 area has been significantly reduced since approximately May 2016.
 In 2017, intermediate cover, which is now well established, was installed over the majority of the previous active face of Stage 4.